mark3982/water.rs/README.md

 desire to another remote net either on the same machine or a remote machine across a network.

-The endpoint is the a reciever and sender of messages and resides on a specific net.
+The endpoint is a reciever and sender of messages and resides on a specific net.
 Each net has an ID and each endpoint has an ID.
 This means you can address:

  * specific endpoint on specific network
  * specific endpoint on all networks
  * any endpoint on a specific network
  * any endpoint on any network

-Hopefully, in the future I can implement routing which will allow nets to be connected into a graph and messages can be routed between the nets by special endpoints.

 Some uses: